jaywhj/mkdocs-materialx/docs/setup/setting-up-a-blog.md

           comments_path: "#__comments"
     ```

-Material for MkDocs will automatically add the [necessary metadata] to your site
+MaterialX for MkDocs will automatically add the [necessary metadata] to your site
 which will make the RSS feed discoverable by browsers and feed readers.

 The other configuration options of this extension are not officially supported
-by Material for MkDocs, which is why they may yield unexpected results.
+by MaterialX for MkDocs, which is why they may yield unexpected results.
 Use them
 at your own risk.

   [rss]: https://guts.github.io/mkdocs-rss-plugin/